andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/04-oslo_culture.md

 <span class="skewed">Monumental</span> exhibit I'm momentarily blinded by
 brilliance.

-Dazzled by ______ rays of sunshine
+Dazzled by magnificent rays of sunshine

-by wind battered cliffs
+Stunned by wind battered cliffs

 Bowled over by rolling ocean waves

-The scene unfolding on the sprawling canvas outspread afore me leaves me speechless.
+The scene unfolding on the sprawling canvas outspread afore me renders me speechless.

 The staggering extent of the canvas gives the feeling of Edvard Munch's marvelous painting *The Sun*.
 Stretching a staggering *26 feet